nicozanf/py4web-doc/docs/chapter-14.rst

 Grid
 ====

-py4web comes with a Grid object providing grid and CRUD capabilities.
+py4web comes with a Grid object providing grid and CRUD (create, update and delete) capabilities.
+This allows you to quickly and safely provide an interface to your data.
+Since it's also highly customizable, it's the corner stone of most py4web's applications.

 Key Features
 ------------

+-  Full CRUD with Delete Confirmation
 -  Click column heads for sorting - click again for DESC
 -  Pagination control
 -  Built in Search (can use search_queries OR search_form)
 -  Action Buttons - with or without text
--  Full CRUD with Delete Confirmation
 -  Pre and Post Action (add your own buttons to each row)
 -  Grid dates in local format
 -  Default formatting by type plus user overrides